abdulrahim2002/matchskill/README.md

 - Generate domain labels for closed issues using existing models
-- Generate developer profiles using contribution history of the developer, using data of issues they solved in the past and the domain labels associated with them
+- Generate developer profiles using contribution history of the developer, using data of issues they've solved in the past and the domain labels associated with them
-- Find open issues a particular developer is capable of solving based on their profile
+- Find open issues a particular developer is capable of solving, based on their profile
 - Or alternatively, find developers who can solve a particular open issue

 ## Current capabilities

-- We can generate ground truth using spacy library, and use the random forest model to predict issues both open and closed.
+- We can generate ground truth using spacy library, and use the random forest model to predict issues (both open and closed).
 [Code is in this notebook](RF_predictions_with_GT_by_spacy.ipynb)
 - We can generate frequency of domain labels, each developer engaged in.
   That is, we can generate mapping of: